Battle of Fairfax Court House (1861): Aftermath

 In 1893, Charles Henry Tompkins received the Medal of Honor for his actions at the Battle of Fairfax Court House.
 His was the first action of a Union Army officer in the American Civil War for which a Medal of Honor was awarded, although it was not awarded until 32 years later.
 His citation reads: "Twice charged through the enemy's lines and, taking a carbine from an enlisted man, shot the enemy's captain."
 No other account or source referenced on this page states that Tompkins himself shot Captain Marr.
-A monument to Captain Marr was erected on June 1, 1904 near the front of the courthouse where it remains today.
-It reads: "This stone marks the scene of the opening conflict of the war of 1861–1865, when John Q. Marr, captain of the Warrenton Rifles, who was the first soldier killed in action, fell 800 feet south, 46 degrees West of the spot.
+A monument to Captain Marr was erected on June 1, 1904 near the front of the courthouse.
+It read: "This stone marks the scene of the opening conflict of the war of 1861–1865, when John Q. Marr, captain of the Warrenton Rifles, who was the first soldier killed in action, fell 800 feet south, 46 degrees West of the spot.
 June 1, 1861.
 Erected by the Marr Camp, C.V., June 1, 1904."
+It was removed in 2020.

 Several weeks later, on July 17, Union forces occupied Fairfax Court House as they began their move on Manassas Junction.
 The Confederates had abandoned the town in the face of the large Union force that was moving toward the first big battlefield of the war.
 The Union forces moved to Centreville the next day on their way to the preliminary Battle of Blackburn's Ford on July 18, and the First Battle of Bull Run (Battle of First Manassas) on July 21.
 Fairfax Court House and its immediate vicinity would be the scene of several small battles or skirmishes and raids during the war.